Roger-Federer-Foundation/rff-npt-android-app/README.md

 ### HTML

-To update the contents of the app, build app-ready HTML in the `Roger-Federer-Foundation/rff-natural-playgrounds` repo.
-Copy the contents of the resulting `_site/app/www` into this repo's `www` folder.
+To update the contents of the app, copy the entire `www` folder from the `Roger-Federer-Foundation/rff-npt-built-html` repo into the root of this repo.

+### JavaScript

+The interactivity in the app is all contained in one JavaScript file, at `www/assets/js/bundle.js`.
+The functionality pertaining to copying video files from an SD card is currently between lines 2493 and 2752 of this file.

+Some notable features about this functionality:
+-

 ### APK